OT Bridge Program: Take the Next Step in Your Occupational Therapy Career

 The OT bridge program is designed for current OTAs with a bachelor’s degree.
 If you don’t have a bachelor’s, our admissions team would be happy to discuss options for obtaining one through St. Kate’s.

-All St. Kate’s OTA graduates with a bachelor’s degree are offered automatic provisional admission into our OT bridge program.
-They must complete a statistics prerequisite, have one year and 1,500 hours of OTA experience, a 3.0 GPA, proof of initial certification and other requirements.
+All St. Kate’s OTA graduates with a bachelor’s degree and one year of experience are offered automatic provisional admission into our OT bridge program.
 An admissions advisor can guide you through the process.

 St K. OTA student in purple shirt standing outside